hong19/kloudless-freshdesk/README.md

     ├── app                        Contains the files that are required for the front end component of the app │   ├── app.js                 JS to render the dynamic portions of the app │   ├── icon.svg               Sidebar icon SVG file.
 Should have a resolution of 64x64px.
-    │   ├── freshdesk_logo.png     The Freshdesk logo that is displayed in the app │   ├── style.css              Style sheet for the app │   ├── template.html          Contains the HTML required for the app’s UI ├── config                     Contains the installation parameters and OAuth configuration
+    │   ├── style.css              Style sheet for the app
+    │   ├── template.html          Contains the HTML required for the app’s UI ├── config                     Contains the installation parameters and OAuth configuration